SAP-archive/teched2020-INT167/exercises/ex1/README.md

 After completing these steps you will chave performed a final validation of the project, and then published the project so it can be deployed to the gateways.

-First back to your project.
+First go back to your project.
 <br>![](/exercises/ex1/images/Ex1_Step7_1.png)

 Then click __Validate__ on the top-right.